 - Remember Every Second Counts.

 - Check response and shout for help.
-Dial 999 or 112.
+Dial 999 or 112 from a mobile.

 - Clear and open the airway.

 - If not breathing, give 5 rescue breaths.

 - Check for signs of response.

 - If no response, start chest compressions together with breaths (2 breaths to 30 compressions).